-Points-based grading adds up the total number of points in all of the assignments and measures the student's earned points against the total assigned points.
+Points-based grading adds up the total number of points in all of your course's assignments and measures the student's Earned Assignment Points against the Total Assignment Points.
 The student's grade is then calculated using a simple ratio formula:

-Here, X is the student's final grade, which is then translated to a letter grade.
-This approach weights each kind of assignment equally—for example, if you assigned 10 points to a quiz and 100 points to a term paper, the points for each assignment could count equally in the final grade calculation.
+N is the student's final grade, which is then translated to a letter grade.
+This approach weights each assignment equally—for example, if you assigned 10 points to a quiz and 100 points to a term paper, the points for each assignment could count equally in the final grade calculation.

-- First, each individual assignment group is first given a “grade,” which is produced using the same ratio as in the points-based model:
+- First, each individual assignment group is “graded” using the same ratio formula as in the points-based model:

 Assignments are graded using points.
 When you enter an assignment grade, Populi divides it by the assignment's point total to create a percentage.
 The percentage is then translated to a letter grade based on your school's grading scale.

 Say you have a quiz with 22 short-answer questions, each worth 1 point, as well as four extra credit questions (each also worth 1 point).